CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 By using Linear Momentum Conservation and Energy Conservation

-Kinetic energy of alpha particle =
+Kinetic energy of an alpha particle =

 $